iov-one/docs/docs/weave/welcome.md

 ### Immediate finality

-An alternative approach used to guarantee constency comes out of academic research into Byzantine Fault Tolerance from the 80s and 90s, which "culminated" in [PBFT](http://pmg.csail.mit.edu/papers/osdi99.pdf) .
+An alternative approach to guarantee consistency came out of academic research into Byzantine Fault Tolerance during the 80s and 90s, which "culminated" in [PBFT](http://pmg.csail.mit.edu/papers/osdi99.pdf) .
 [Read more](weave/basics/02-consensus.md#immediate-finality)

 ### Authentication